GiGurra/scalego/README.md

 val ecs = ECS(positionSystem, velocitySystem)

 // Add some entities.
 When you execute the .build(entityId) method the
 // components get added to the relevant stores.
-The entity type has no other
+The Entity actually class
-// fields than the actual id
-val e1 = Entity.Builder + Position(1, 2) + Velocity(3, 4) build(entityId = "1")
+// has no other fields than the entityId val e1 = Entity.Builder + Position(1, 2) + Velocity(3, 4) build(entityId = "1")
 val e2 = Entity.Builder + Position(5, 6) + Velocity(7, 8) build(entityId = "2")